FarmData2/FD2-School-Materials/11-OSS1/11-OSS1-Tutorials.md

 ## Turning in your Work

-The issue that you created and your comments on it are your submission for this Tutorials assignment.
+The issue that you created is your submission for this Tutorials assignment.

 ---